autonity/docs.autonity.org/concepts/validator/index.md

 - [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas): [self-bonded](/glossary/#self-bonded) stake is slashed before [delegated](/glossary/#delegated) stake, ensuring the validator has "skin in the game" and incentivising reliable and honest validator operations and behaviour.
 - [Liquid staking](/concepts/staking/#liquid-staking): [delegated](/glossary/#delegated) stake has [Liquid Newton](/concepts/protocol-assets/liquid-newton/) minted to the staker in proportion to the amount of Newton staked to a validator.

-::: {.callout-note title="Note" collapse="false"}
+::: {.callout-important title="Note on Liquid Newton and Newton inflation rewards" collapse="false"}
 Note that:

   - [Liquid Newton](/concepts/protocol-assets/liquid-newton/) is **not** minted for [self-bonded](/glossary/#self-bonded) stake.
 For rationale see [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas).
+  - Newton [inflation rewards](/glossary/#inflation-rewards) accrue to all bonded stake irrespective of whether it is active in the current consensus committee or not.
+[Delegated](/glossary/#delegated) and [self-bonded](/glossary/#self-bonded) stakers earn Newton [inflation rewards](/glossary/#inflation-rewards) in accordance with the [Newton inflation](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation) schedule.
-  - Staking rewards accrue to all bonded stake active in the current consensus committee; [delegated](/glossary/#delegated) and [self-bonded](/glossary/#self-bonded) stakers earn staking rewards _pro rata_ to their share of the validator's total bonded stake.
+  - This is in contrast to [staking rewards](/glossary/#staking-rewards) where staking rewards are only earned when the validator bonded to is active in the current consensus committee.
+The stakers will then earn staking rewards _pro rata_ to their share of the validator's total bonded stake.
 :::

-Account addresses owning liquid newton and receiving staking reward revenue are:
+Account addresses owning liquid newton and receiving staking and inflation rewards revenue are:

-- EOA accounts that have bonded [delegated](/glossary/#delegated) stake to a validator node, or have been recipients of a liquid newton transfer.
+- EOA accounts that have bonded ([delegated](/glossary/#delegated) or [self-bonded](/glossary/#self-bonded)) stake to a validator node, or have been recipients of a liquid newton transfer.
 - Contract accounts that have been recipients of a liquid newton transfer from an EOA or a contract account.

-For clarity, these are the `msgSender()` addresses of the account submitting [`registerValidator()`](/reference/api/aut/#registervalidator) and [`bond()`](/reference/api/aut/#bond) transactions to the Autonity Network.

-Autonity implements an 'active epoch' staking model, applying staking transitions for bonding and unbonding at the end of each block epoch.
+Autonity implements an 'active epoch' staking model, applying [staking transitions](/concepts/staking/#staking-transitions) for bonding and unbonding at the end of each block epoch.

+Stake is bonded and redeemed by Newton [stakeholders](/glossary/#stakeholder) submitting transaction requests to the Autonity Protocol Contract.
+These requests are recorded in state on submission as `BondingRequest` and `UnbondingRequest` data structures in the Autonity Protocol Contract state, but there is a temporal delay in effect.
+[Voting power](/glossary/#voting-power) cannot change mid-epoch and so staking transitions are applied at epoch end before the next committee selection is run.

 Stake is bonded and redeemed by Newton holders submitting transaction requests to the Autonity Protocol Contract.
 These requests are recorded in state on submission as `BondingRequest` and `UnbondingRequest` data structures in the Autonity Protocol Contract state, but there is a temporal delay in effect.
 Voting power cannot change mid-epoch and so staking transitions are applied at epoch end before the next committee selection is run.